KurtLoeffler/Slipgate/README.md

 The /slipgate/ folder contains windows 64 bit binaries and an id1 folder structure.
 If you don't care about the source, you can download the /slipgate/ and put `PAK0.PAK` and `PAK1.PAK` in the id1 folder and play.
 There is a `config.cfg` in there already with some sane modern graphics and control settings.

 ## Compiling
 Only the 64 bit windows build has been maintained.
-The mac and linux build systems will need to be updated with new source files created and luajit library needs to be provided.
+The mac and linux build systems will need to be updated with new source files and luajit library needs to be provided.
 I don't think there is any cross platform code breakage but it is untested.